Gas Stove Repairs: The Most Common Breakdowns And Methods Of Their Elimination

 The most common complaint to the oven door is that it does not close properly.
 A well-adjusted door should close so that a piece of paper is held in place.

 Otherwise, the slot is too big, which means that the heat loss will be higher, the food will be cooked unevenly and the top panel and the plastic handle will turn yellow.
-Such problems can be prevented by repairing and adjusting the oven door of the gas stove in time. 👉Read more …
+Such problems can be prevented by repairing and adjusting the oven door of the gas stove in time.
+More information about it in this article …

 The manufacturer uses 2 types of hinges to attach the oven door – on the latch – collapsible, or solid, screwed on.